What Shared Lives is

 HMRC e-learning for Shared Lives carers

-Shared Lives carers are treated by HM Revenue and Customs (HMRC) as being self-employed and will need to register with them as being self-employed.
+Shared Lives carers are treated by HM Revenue and Customs (HMRC) as being self-employed.
+They will need to register with them as being self-employed.

-HMRC provides an online training course to help Shared Lives carers to do this, and to provide them with other useful information on things such as National Insurance, care relief, and tax credits.
+HMRC provides an online training course to help Shared Lives carers do this and provide them with other helpful information such as National Insurance, care relief, and tax credits.

 Finding out more about Shared Lives

-If you feel you would benefit from the Scheme yourself or know someone who might benefit, please contact us for an informal chat by calling us on 0115 876 5846 or contact us online.
+If you feel you would benefit from the Scheme or know someone who might benefit, don't hesitate to contact us for an informal chat by calling us on 0115 876 5846 or online.